chunweiz/CCUX/doc/build.md

 When you run one of the build scenario, a `build` folder will be generated in the respective root folder of the scenario.

-> You can run `build.bat` on Windows or `build.sh` on Mac from the local root folder of your CCUX application to build the entire application covering all scenarios.
+> You can run `build.bat` on Windows or `build.sh` on Mac from the local root folder of your CCUX application to build the entire application.
+The build script covers all scenarios.
 >
 > **Do not** push the generated `build` folder to CCUX remote Git repository.
-Build folder is for deployment.
+You can always generate the build locally.

 ***
 ## Module